leejo/leejo.github.io/_posts/2020-03-09-authors-as-an-attack-vector.md

 ---
-title: AUTHORS File As An Attack Vector (D)
+title: AUTHORS File As An Attack Vector
 layout: blog
 tags:
     - technicalities
     - technology
-    - versioncontrol
-    - github
 ---

 <div class="footnote"><b>TL;DR</b>: If you have an AUTHORS file, or single public code repository, that contains both your work and personal emails, an attacker could figure out a colleague's work email, register a malicious typo'd version of your personal email, and then attempt phishing on your colleague via that malicious email.</div>